Influencer Marketing 101

 When it comes to campaign measurement, your sample size matters.

 Think about it.
-Can you really assess the potential of a campaign when you only have two or three posts?
+Can you really assess the potential of a campaign with only a handful of posts?

 They Don’t Set Performance Benchmarks

 Are 10,000 loops on TikTok “good?”
-Are you happy with a 2% average engagement rate on Instagram?
+Are you happy with a 2% average IG engagement rate?

 Answering these questions is difficult without context.
 That’s why benchmarking matters.
 This includes: